gregriss/my-code-quiz/README.md

 ## Description

-This timed code quiz tests the user's knowledge of fundamental JavaScript concepts through several multiple choice questions.
+This timed quiz tests your knowledge of fundamental JavaScript concepts through several multiple choice questions.
+The time remaining is displayed in the upper right-hand corner.
+Don't take too long to answer each question, but also keep in mind that a wrong answer will subtract 5 seconds from your remaining time.
+Enjoy!

 ## Usage

 Simply click the start button to begin the quiz.
+The buttons will light up when you hover over them, just to give you a little pre-game excitement.

 ![Quiz Homepage](images/quiz-home.png)

 Once you've begun, click an answer button for each question.
 The program will keep track of your score and show your results when you're finished.
+Click the High Scores button to view or clear the High Scores.

 ![Example Quiz Question](images/question-example.png)